Updated June, 2021

-Report new employees on Iowa Centralized Employee Registry (CER) form (top part of Iowa W-4)–submit within 15 days of employee’s start date or 1-877-274-2580
+Report new and rehired employees on the Iowa Centralized Employee Registry (CER), submit within 15 days of employee’s start date or 1-877-274-2580

-- Agricultural employers that paid cash wages of $20,000 or more to agricultural laborers in any quarter of the current or previous calendar year, or employed 10 or more workers in some portion of a day in 20 separate weeks in the current calendar year or the preceding calendar year is a “liable employer” who is obligated to report wages and pay unemployment insurance taxes to the Iowa Unemployment Insurance Division.
+Agricultural employers who paid cash wages of $20,000 or more to agricultural laborers in any quarter of the current or previous calendar year, or employed 10 or more workers in some portion of a day in 20 separate weeks in the current calendar year or the preceding calendar year is a “liable employer” who is obligated to report wages and pay unemployment insurance taxes to the Iowa Workforce Development (IWD) Unemployment Insurance Division.

 - Handbook for Employers on I-9 Forms

 - Federal law requires overtime (1½ times regular rate) be paid for all hours worked over 40 in a workweek.
-Farm workers may not be subject to federal minimum wage/ overtime rules if worker is employed on a “small farm” - i.e., a farm that used less than 500 “man days” of farm labor in any calendar quarter of the preceding calendar year.
+Farm workers may not be subject to federal minimum wage or overtime rules if the worker is employed on a “small farm” (i.e., a farm that used less than 500 “man days” of farm labor in any calendar quarter of the preceding calendar year).

-- Wage & Hour guidance for ag employees
+- Wage and hour guidance for ag employees

-- With each paycheck: Statement of earnings with the hours worked, wages earned and deductions made from the paycheck
+- With each paycheck or pay deposit: Statement of earnings with the hours worked, wages earned and deductions made from the gross pay amount.

 - Agricultural employees whose employer has a cash payroll of less than $2,500 in the calendar year preceding the injury; or